-On our way to the courthouse, we passed two straw-hatted ladies walking up the wooden stairs to the bakery, lifting their giant hooped skirts with each step.
-They were discussing the benefits of different types of flour for baking bread.
+On our way to the courthouse, we passed two straw-hatted ladies walking up the wooden stairs to the bakery.
+They had to lift their giant hooped skirts while climbing each step.
+Crossing the threshold into the bakery, they were discussing the benefits of different types of flour for baking bread.
 These ladies were just two of Barkerville’s resident actors, who stay in character throughout their day whether they are giving timetabled performance or not.

 Interacting with other actors on the street, at the theatre or while doing their daily chores, these costumed interpreters help immerse visitors into the gold rush era.
 And they do it very, very well.